 From 1993 until 2002 Debra consulted to public and private sector clients in the areas of participation, labor-management partnership, interest based bargaining, conflict resolution and workplace redesign.
-She also served dozens of LGBT and faith based social justice clients as a facilitator, trainer, coach and project manager.
-She served as Executive Director of ALEPH: Alliance for Jewish Renewal for nine years, and is currently the rabbi at P’nai Or in Portland, Oregon.
+They also served dozens of LGBT and faith based social justice clients as a facilitator, trainer, coach and project manager and served as Executive Director of ALEPH: Alliance for Jewish Renewal for nine years.

 Debra was ordained in January, 2011, by the ALEPH: Alliance for Jewish Renewal seminary.
-She has an undergraduate degree from the School of Industrial and Labor Relations at Cornell and a law degree from the University of Pennsylvania.
+They have an undergraduate degree from the School of Industrial and Labor Relations at Cornell and a law degree from the University of Pennsylvania.

 - Participating in the lay leadership of Fabrangen, a Jewish spiritual community in Washington DC for 15 years;